The Power of a Prototype

-I'm reminded of the Walt Disney company after Walt died — for a decade or more everyone at the company kept asking, "What would Walt say?"
-Well, for one thing, he wouldn't be asking those sort of questions.
+I'm reminded of the Walt Disney Company after Walt died — for a decade or more everyone at the company kept asking, "What would Walt say?"
+Well, for one thing, he wouldn't be asking those sorts of questions.
 Eventually, the next wave of leaders took the reigns and Disney is once again a juggernaut company — largely due to Steve Jobs and Pixar, come to think of it!
 LOL

 It's a very similar situation.
 Easier said than done, but Apple needs to get out of Steve's shadow and do something unexpected and exciting.